netbrum/netbrumbot/responses/preview.md

-Preview environment ready on %(host)
+Preview environment ready on $HOST